petaverse-cloud/pv-docs-site/docs/petority/get-to-know/intro.md

 ### 4. Alert
 #### [Instant Fence Alerts](/docs/petority/notification/fence-event)
-+ [Set up virtual fences](/docs/petority/features/fence) to define safe areas for your pet.
++ [Set up virtual fences](/docs/petority/features/fence) to define safe areas for your pet.🚧📢
 + Receive instant notifications on your phone if your pet leaves these designated zones.
 + The app will provide updates every **10** seconds until your pet returns to the safe area.